Serbs: Demographics

 Modern demographic distribution of ethnic Serbs throughout homeland and native regions, as well as in Serbian ethnic diaspora, represents an outcome of several historical and demographic processes, shaped both by economic migrations and forced displacements during the recent Yugoslav Wars (1991–1999).

 Balkans

-There are nearly 8 million Serbs living in their native homelands, within the geographical borders of former Yugoslavia.
-In Serbia itself, around 6 million people identify themselves as ethnic Serbs, and constitute about 83% of the population.
+According to most recent census conducted in Serbia, Croatia and Montenegro, there are nearly 7 million Serbs living in their native homelands, within the geographical borders of former Yugoslavia.
+In Serbia itself, around 5.5 million people identify themselves as ethnic Serbs, and constitute about 83% of the population.
 More than a million live in Bosnia and Herzegovina (predominantly in the Republika Srpska), where they are one of the three constituent ethnic groups.
 Serbs in Croatia, Montenegro and North Macedonia also have recognized collective rights, and number some 186,000, 178,000 and 39,000 people, respectively, while another estimated 96,000 live in the disputed area of Kosovo.
 Smaller minorities exist in Slovenia, some 36,000 people, respectively.

 Outside of the former Yugoslavia, but within their historical and migratory areal, Serbs are officially recognized as national minority in Albania, Romania (18,000), Hungary (7,000), as well as in the Czech Republic and Slovakia.